jp-montilla/scrappa-laravel/README.md

 > `source`: `"en"`
 > `target`: `"de"`
 > 👉 See the full list of accepted values here: [Google Cloud Translate Supported Languages](https://cloud.google.com/translate/docs/languages#try-it-for-yourself)

+#### Google Images – Google Images API
+- `query` *(required, string)*: The search term that will be used to scrape the images.
+- `page` *(optional, integer)*: Specifies which page of search results to retrieve.Usage:page=1 or omitted - Returns the first page of resultspage=2 - Returns the second page of resultspage=3 - Returns the third page of results